DynamicsAndNeuralSystems/pyspi/README.md

 <hr style="border-top: 3px solid #bbb;">

 ## Installation 📥
-The simplest way to get the _pyspi_ package up and running is to install the package locally using `pip`.
+The simplest way to get the _pyspi_ package up and running is to install the package using `pip install`.
 For access to the full library of SPIs, the code requires GNU's [Octave](https://octave.org/download) to be installed on your system.

 #### 1. Pre-Install Octave (Optional)